 This was the case in a recent study performed with doctors using an AI-enabled database.
 About 91.7% of them preferred the system, which produced the results they needed in 18% less time than a traditional database search.

-There are several challenges organizations face when it comes to ensuring their systems protect them from the same threats the government is combatting:
+There are several challenges organizations face.
+Especially when it comes to ensuring their systems protect them from the same threats the government is combatting:

-But with custom-designed digital transformation, you can overcome these obstacles and create systems that put your operation on par with the cybersecurity standards needed to protect this country and its digital assets.
+But with custom-designed digital transformation, you can overcome these obstacles.
+You can also create systems that put your operation on par with the cybersecurity standards needed to protect this country and its digital assets.
 To learn how this can happen for your organization, connect with our team at i-Link Solutions today.

 i-Link Solutions showcases cyber excellence, positioning itself as a reliable partner in fortifying cybersecurity.